Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/general/_index.md

 title: File and directory naming
 ---

-## Naming modules and packages
+## Naming files and directories

-Files are refered to as modules and directories as folders or packages.

 Naming conventions are rules which enable the titling of electronic and physical folders, documents and records in a consistent and logical way.
 This ensures that the correct records can be located, identified and retrieved from a filing system in a timely fashion, and that they are stored in an appropriate secure location.

-## What should I consider when naming modules and packages
+## What should I consider when naming files and directories

-New modules and packages (including third-party frameworks) should adhere to the recommended naming conventions, but if a library already exists that has a different style, internal consistency should take precedence.
+New files and directories (including third-party frameworks) should adhere to the recommended naming conventions, but if a library already exists that has a different style, internal consistency should take precedence.

 ## Language specific naming conventions